lowwebtech/low-web-extension/Readme.md

 Technically, original iframe is [blocked](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/background/block/block-embed-video.js) by extension, then an [script](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/content_script/video/click-to-load.js) is injected for customising blocked iframe.
 It loads [oEmbed datas](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/background/message/oembed.js) to get image and title of the video, then a new simple html (with image, title, button) is created and injected (data:text/html) into the new iframe.
 More technical info soon...

+### Video and sound native attributes

+The native html5 elements &lt;video&gt; and &lt;sound&gt; are [modified](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/content_script/media/attributes.js) to consume less data.
+These media are paused and the following attributes are changed:
+- autoplay = false
+- loop = false
+- preload = none
+Websites may still force autoplay of the videos.

+### Stop GIF animation, hover over it to play

+The animation of a GIF requires the browser to permanently refresh the rendering of the GIF area (when visible in the screen), this requires a lot of CPU / GPU resources.
+Open a page with an animated GIF and Activity Monitor on Mac or Resource Monitor on Window, you will notice that the use of the CPU or GPU is more important.
+It is still possible to see the animation of the GIF by hovering over it.
+A Play button (white triangle with black border) indicates that the image can be animated.
+The extension does not yet detect if the GIF image is animated, it can sometimes indicate that the image is animated when it is a static GIF.

+More technical informations soon.

+### Load Giphy GIF on hover

+Giphy offers an API to access different image formats.
+Giphy's animated GIFs are replaced by much lighter static images.
+When hovering over this image, the animated GIF is loaded in medium resolution (see [GiphyPlayer.js](https://github.com/lowwebtech/low-web-extension/blob/master/src/scripts/content_script/image/players/GiphyPlayer.js)).
+The content of Giphy iframes (containing a GIF and many scripts) is replaced by a simple static image.
+The animation is loaded on hover.

+### Block social media embed

+### Block avatar images

+Avatar images are generally light but often very numerous.
+The urls of blocked images are in this [avatar.txt list](https://github.com/lowwebtech/low-web-extension/blob/master/src/lists/avatar.txt), the syntax is the same as Ad Block Plus Filters.

+Feel free to PR or send me an email (vico @@@ lowweb.tech) to add more avatar urls.

 ## TODO